transparency-dev/armored-witness-applet/README.md

 All ArmoredWitness firmware artefacts need to be added to a firmware transparency log.

 The provided `Makefile` has support for maintaining a local firmware transparency log on disk.
-This is primarily intended to be used for development only.
+This is intended to be used for development only.

 In order to use this functionality, a log key pair can be generated with the following command: